From Our Blog

 Lower Body – Knee

-Finally Relief For Knee Osteoarthritis
+Step-by-Step Relief For Knee Osteoarthritis

+What is Knee Osteoarthritis?
 A common condition among older adults, osteoarthritis, develops when the cartilage that usually serves as a cushion in a joint wears away, leaving bone to rub against bone.
-The American Academy of Orthopedic Surgeons estimates that more than 8 million Americans older than age 45 suffer from osteoarthritis of the knee.
-Are you one of […]
+The American Academy of Orthopedic Surgeons estimates that more than 8 million Americans older than age 45 suffer from osteoarthritis of the knee. […]

-Knee Injuries and Running
+Exposed: 7 Most Common Knee Injuries From Running

 The Knee Bone’s Connected to the … Foot?